 The ease of doing business is also dependent on good regulations as well as certainty of business transactions.
 Those are hard to measure, but international institutions try to take as many indicators as possible to do it.

-The Heritage Foundation placed Poland 47th in its 2023 Index of Economic Freedom, giving the country 67.7 out of a maximum 100 points.
+The Heritage Foundation placed Poland 42nd in its 2024 Index of Economic Freedom, giving the country 66.0 out of a maximum 100 points.
 The ranking covers 184 economies.
+Our country excelled in investment freedom, achieving the highest rank among all twelve areas, scoring 80 out of 100 points.